COVID-19 FREQUENTLY ASKED QUESTIONS

 What type of testing is available at Montgomery Pediatrics?

-For most patients, testing will be done at the CCHMC neighborhood locations.
-If your doctor determines that your child needs to be tested, he or she will send an order to Cincinnati Children’s.
-You will then call the COVID-19 Scheduling Center at 513-517-2670 to schedule an appointment for your child’s test.
-The Scheduling Center will work with you to determine the most convenient time and place for testing.
-Testing is done by appointment only, and appointments are available 6-7 days per week.
-The testing is done at drive-through sites, and symptomatic patients will remain in their car for the test.
-Please note – unless your child is acutely ill and in need of immediate medical attention, it is not recommended that you go to the Emergency Department or Urgent Care for COVID testing.
+Testing can also be done at the CCHMC neighborhood locations, with a doctor’s order.
+In those situations, your doctor will send an order to Children’s, and then you will call the COVID-19 Scheduling Center at 513-517-2670 to schedule an appointment for your child’s test.
+If we cannot accommodate a test within the time you require it, please see this comprehensive list of other locations that can provide free PCR testing: No cost PCR testing sites.
+Please note: unless your child is acutely ill and in need of immediate medical attention, it is not recommended that you go to the Emergency Department or Urgent Care for COVID testing.

 What’s the difference between quarantine and isolation?

 Quarantine keeps someone who might have been exposed to the virus away from others.
 Quarantine means staying at home and not leaving the house for any reason.
 This includes trips to the grocery store, the gas station, the drug store, etc. If you are required to quarantine, even short trips out of the house should not occur and will put others in the community at risk.

 Isolation keeps someone who is infected with the virus away from others, even in their own home.
 A person who is infected with SARS-CoV-2, the virus that causes COVID-19, should isolate if at all possible, not just quarantine.
 This means staying in a separate room or area in the house (a “sick room” or “sick area”) and using a separate bathroom if available.
 Individuals who have tested positive for SARS-CoV-2 and do not have any symptoms should still isolate at home if possible.